Phosphorus is the second most abundant mineral in the body, after calcium. About 85% of phosphorus in the body exists in bone.

 - Converting carbohydrates, protein, and fat into energy

-- Important cell membrane component
+- Being an important cell membrane component

-- Important in hemoglobin’s oxygen delivery function
+- Being important to hemoglobin’s oxygen delivery function

 Phosphorus deficiency is called hypophosphatemia.
 Since phosphorus is present in such a large variety of foods, dietary phosphorus deficiency is rare.